TD Direct Investing Review Summary:

 TD Direct Investing’s Trading Fees and Prices

-When discussing TD Direct Investing’s Trading and account fees, it’s important to consider that TD (and their major competitors at RBC, Scotia Bank, CIBC, and BMO) are not known for trying to be the lowest-cost providers of banking and investing services in Canada.
+When discussing TD Direct Investing’s Trading and account fees, it’s important to consider that TD (and their major competitors at BMO, Scotia, CIBC, and RBC) are not known for trying to be the lowest-cost providers of banking and investing services in Canada.
 Instead, they seek to provide ultra-safe products, and user-friendly customer experiences, for a competitive price model.
 TD Direct Investing certainly accomplishes that goal.
 They provide elite-level usability and user options, for a similar price point as their competitors.

 TD Canada Account Fees and the TD Household Program